Moon (gamer): Switch to StarCraft II

 Moon started playing Starcraft II competitive following its release, but it was only after his switch recruitment to Fnatic on January 17, 2012, that he became a full-time player.
 His first notable achievement was making it into the GOMTV Global Starcraft II League Open Season 2.
 He has since had little success in the GSL, but has done better in non-Korean tournaments, placing second at the Intel Extreme Masters 5, and being one of the Koreans to play in the North American Star League.
 Moon also played in the 2011 Summer DreamHack LAN where he placed second, losing the Grand Finals to LiquidHuk for 2–3.
 He placed 2nd at the IPL4 Pacific Qualifiers, losing to MarineKingPrime.
-As a result of his achievements in WarCraft 3 and Starcraft 2, he was inducten into the ESL esports Hall of Fame on 7 July 2019.
+As a result of his achievements in WarCraft 3 and Starcraft 2, he was inducted into the ESL esports Hall of Fame on 7 July 2019.